BrokenSource/BrokenSource/Website/about/sponsors.md

 > :material-arrow-right: **I'm still early in life**.
 This work is what's left of me that didn't get lost in the way; I don't plan on stopping anytime, truly I'm overwhelmed with ideas and new projects to work on!

 You might have noticed the incompatibility of _"free software"_ and _"career"_.
-Companies often promote *"open source [loss leader](https://en.wikipedia.org/wiki/Loss_leader){:target="_blank"}"* projects that doesn't hurt their main revenue and gain customers, while community projects are funded by the community itself, whis is my case.
+Companies often promote *"open source [loss leader](https://en.wikipedia.org/wiki/Loss_leader){:target="_blank"}"* projects that doesn't hurt their main revenue and gain customers, while community projects are funded by the community itself, which is my case.

 > ⭐️ I would 100% heartwarmingly do all of this for free, but your support lets me keep going!